Learning to Evict from Key-Value Cache: Evaluation

-\paragraph{Baselines.} We benchmark \gls{kvs} against both attention-based and attention-free KV cache management techniques.
+\textbf{Baselines.} We benchmark \gls{kvs} against both attention-based and attention-free KV cache management techniques.
 The first category includes state-of-the-art methods like \emph{TOVA} \citep{Oren2024a} and \emph{SnapKV} \citep{Li2024a}.
 These methods leverage attention scores to identify important tokens, which introduces computational overhead by tying the eviction strategy to the attention calculation step.
 The second, more efficient category of attention-free baselines, to which our own \gls{kvs} agents belong, operates independently of the attention mechanism.
 This group includes a \emph{Random} eviction baseline, the recency-based \emph{StreamingLLM} \citep{Xiao2023a}, and several approaches that prune tokens based on their key embeddings.
 These include methods based on statistical patterns (\emph{LagKV} \citep{Liang2025LagKVLI}), vector similarity (\emph{KeyDiff} \citep{Park2025a}), and L2 norm (\emph{K-Norm} \citep{devoto2024simple}).
+Additionally, we report a comparison against the concurrent learned baseline \emph{JudgeQ}~\citep{liu2026judgeq} in \Cref{appendix:judgeq_comparison}, where \gls{kvs} consistently outperforms JudgeQ across RULER-128K, LongBench passage retrieval (EN/ZH), and BoolQ.
 To ensure a fair comparison, we adapt all baselines to our ranking-based framework by converting their binary keep/evict decisions into a full token permutation, enabling consistent evaluation.